leoluk/perflib_exporter/README.md

 # perflib_exporter

-**Note:** This is pre-release software.
-Please test it, but don't rely on it for alerting (yet).
-The metric names and the perflib library interface will probably change.
+The **exporter** is beta-quality software.
+Please test it, but only use it production if you're ready to read the code.
+The auto-generated metric names are not guaranteed to be stable and may change in future releases which improve the mangling logic - make sure to read the release notes before you upgrade.

+The **perflib library** has an API stability guarantee and is ready for production.

+---

 perflib_exporter is a Prometheus exporter for Windows system performance.
 It queries performance data using the low-level HKEY_PERFORMANCE_DATA